bhavaniravi/til/python/uml-isnt-dead.md

-﻿# UML isn’t Dead

-If you’ve studied software design at the university, there is no chance you missed UML diagrams.
+﻿If you’ve studied software design at the university, there is no chance you missed UML diagrams.
 But, *“when did you last use UML diagrams?”* and the answer unanimously came across as *“UML is pretty much dead*, *I used sequence diagrams occasionally, and that’s pretty much it”.* I did some research, and I found some interesting stuff.
 Buckle up and hold on as we go through this ride.

 ## How did it start?